HUK-COBURG/schwifty-resources/README.md

 ### Writing and reading to and from the user defaults

-To write and read data to and from the user defaults you can create a `UserDefaultsResource`, defining the `ContentResourceCoder` and a key.
+To write data to and read from the user defaults you can create a `UserDefaultsResource`, defining the `ContentResourceCoder` and a key.

 ```swift
 import SchwiftyResources